namikaze-40p/obsidian-cliplet/README.md

-# Obsidian Cliplet
+# Cliplet

-This is an [Obsidian](https://obsidian.md/) plugin that a clipboard and snippet manager — your own, separate from the OS clipboard.
+An [Obsidian](https://obsidian.md/) plugin that serves as a clipboard and snippet manager — your own, separate from the OS clipboard.

 ## Concept